AmatanHead/collective-blog/README.md

 A blog's creator can decide how to configure it:
 * Type of the blog: *open* (anyone can see everything, news are shown on the main page), or *private* (only users who joined the blog can see its content).
-* Who can join the blog: anyone, user with raiting above a decided value, only approved users.
+* Who can join the blog: anyone, user with rating above a decided value, only approved users.
-* Who can write to the blog: anyone with raiting above a decided value, only members of this blog.
+* Who can write to the blog: anyone with rating above a decided value, only members of this blog.
-* Who can write comments: anyone with raiting above a decided value, only members of this blog.
+* Who can write comments: anyone with rating above a decided value, only members of this blog.

 A blog's author can assign blog administrators and moderators and (in any time) resign them.
 Permissions are configurable: